khaors/geocompr/main.md

 The above code chunk results in an object, `heights_co`, that represent the high points that intersect with either Canterbury *or* Otago region (hence the object name `co`).
 It did this in four stages:

-1. Subset the regions of `nz` containing "Cant" or "Otago" in their names.
+1. Subset the regions of `nz` containing "Canter" or "Otago" in their names.
 This was done using the pattern matching function `grepl()` in combination with the `|` character, which means 'or', resulting in the subsetting object `co`.
 2. Create a sparse geometry binary predicate `sgbp` object, a list representing which features of `nz_height` intersect with the regions in `co`.
 3. Convert the selection list into a `logical` 'selection vector'. `lengths()`  finds the features in `nz_height` matching *any* features in `co`.
 4. Use the result to subset `nz_heights`, creating a new object `heights_co`.